Agents in AI Configs

 - Click Create.
 LaunchDarkly creates the AI Config and displays the configuration panel.

-Each agent variation includes a description, an instructions field, and optional tools.
-The instructions define the goal and outline the reasoning steps the model should follow.
-Tools provide structured capabilities, such as retrieving data or calling an external service, and can be attached to both agent-based and prompt-based variations.
+You can optionally attach tools to a variation.
+Tools provide structured capabilities, such as retrieving data or calling an external service.
+Tools are reusable resources defined at the project level and can be attached to both agent-based and completion-based variations.
 To learn more, read Tools in AI Configs.

 To attach tools to a variation, open the variation, click Attach tools, then choose from the tools in your library.

-Retrieve and use agents in your application
+Retrieve and use agent-based AI Configs in your application

 These examples assume that you have already initialized the AI client and created a context.
 To learn how to do this, read Quickstart for AI Configs.

-An evaluated agent includes model details, provider information, instructions, attached tools, and a tracker instance for recording metrics.
+An evaluated agent includes model details, provider information, instructions, any attached tools, and a tracker instance for recording metrics.

 Agent configuration structure